Affiliaton: Department of Mathematics Kyoto University

 We interpreted the orthogonality relation of Green functions (which are functions roughly govern the characters of finite groups of Lie types) in terms of homological algebra.
 In particular, we gave a new characterization of Green polynomials.
 Using this, we derived several properties of Green polynomials of type BC, including a transition formula along a parameter.
 The concept of Kostka systems (which is an abstraction of the above characterization) and its basic properties is designed to be applicable for complex reflection groups.

 We provide a proof that the formal model of the semi-infinite flag manifolds have fundamental nice properties as predicted by Braverman-Finkelberg.
-This leads us to a proposal of "semi-infinite K-theory" of the semi-infinite flag manifolds, that admits a natural action of the nil-DAHA.
+This leads us to a proposal of K-group of the semi-infinite flag manifolds, that admits a natural action of the nil-DAHA.
 This provides a natural framework for a version of the standard monomial theory of a semi-infinite flag manifold, that is described by a combinatorial formula (that particularly implies that the structure constants of such K-theory are manifestly positive).

 This is a joint work with Satoshi Naito and Daisuke Sagaki